frappe/press/press/www/internal/servers/convert-server-to-database-server.md

 > Note: MariaDB running on a Server allows clients to connect from localhost only.
 MariaDB running on Database Server allows clients to connect from the private network.

 #### Requires
-- Public IP
-- Private IP
-- MariaDB Password
-- Agent Password

-Press host must have root SSH access to the target machine.
+- Press host must have root SSH access to the target machine.

+#### Steps

 1. Create a Database Server
  - Use all values from the Server as is.